Eth3rnit3/vscode-ruby-profile/README.md

 ```

 **Important Note About Theme**:
-While the settings specify "Spinel" as the default theme, you'll need to manually install and apply it.
+While the settings specify "Spinel" as the default theme, you'll need to apply it.
 We strongly recommend using either:
 - Spinel (Dark theme)
 - Spinel Light (Light theme)

 These themes are specifically optimized for Ruby syntax highlighting and provide better visual distinction for Ruby code elements.
-To install the theme:
+To apply the theme:
 1. Open VSCode Command Palette (Cmd/Ctrl + Shift + P)
-2. Type "Install Extensions"
+2. Type "Preferences: Color Theme"
-3. Search for "Spinel Theme"
+3. Search for "Spinel"
-4. Install and apply the theme variant of your choice
+4. Select and apply the theme variant of your choice

 ### 5. Create Shell Function